 I know not everyone likes hiking.
 Not everyone can hike for one reason or another.
 I know not everyone has time to hike when they visit national parks.
-So that’s why I decided to share a non-hiking drive through guide to Arches, one of my favorite parks.
-While most of this doesn’t require hiking, there will be some hiking involved, but it’s all under a mile and more like a stroll to get to the arches.
+So that’s why I decided to share a non-hiking drive through guide to Arches, one of my favorite national parks.
+While most of this doesn’t require hiking, there will be some walking involved, but it’s all under a mile and more like a stroll to get to the arches.
 It’s all easy, nothing difficult or time-consuming.
 This guide will tell you all the thing to see in Arches National Park that require little to no hiking.
 One thing to note is that none of these trails are paved so they will be sandy or on packed sand or rock.
 There are some sidewalks are parking areas, but no paved trails.

 Your first stop is going to be Park Avenue.
-This is a 4-mile round-trip hike or 2 miles and requires a second vehicle.
+This is a 2-mile round-trip hike or 1 mile and requires a second vehicle.
 I’ve never done the hike, but I love stopping here just to admire the view.
 Standing at the top of the trailhead, it feels like you’re entering an old western movie.
 It can be kind of busy here, but it’s definitely worth the stop.
 I think it’s one of the best views in the park, of course, there are a lot of those, though.

 La Sal Mountain Viewpoint

 Next up, and not too far from Park Avenue, is the La Sal Mountain Viewpoint.
 I actually didn’t ever stop here until my most recent visit.
 We had the perfect view of the mountains to our right and the back side of Park Avenue along the road to our left.
 I really liked this spot.
 I also realized I really like the view of the road winding along the back of Park Avenue.

 Garden of Eden